treeverse/lakeFS/docs/use_cases/rollback.md

 ![Commit History]({{ site.baseurl }}/assets/img/rollback-commit-history.png)

 As can be inferred from the history, this repo is updated every minute with a data sync from some data source.
-An example data sync is a typical ETL job that replicated data from an internal database or any other data source.
+An example data sync is a typical ETL job that replicates data from an internal database or any other data source.
 After each sync, a commit is taken in lakeFS to save a snapshot of data at that point in time.

 ### How to Rollback From a Bad Data Sync?